Chart Color Schemes

 Income levels align closely with national averages, indicating typical economic conditions for Australian communities according to AreaSearch analysis

-AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows that median income in Swan View - Greenmount - Midvale is $53,363 with an average income of $65,061.
-This contrasts with Greater Perth's median income of $58,380 and average income of $78,020.
-Based on Wage Price Index growth of 14.2% between financial years 2022 and 2025 (as of September 2025), estimated incomes would be approximately $60,941 (median) and $74,300 (average).
-According to the 2021 Census, household, family, and personal incomes in Swan View - Greenmount - Midvale rank between the 33rd and 37th percentiles.
-Income distribution shows that 30.4% of residents (4,464 people) fall into the $1,500 - 2,999 bracket, similar to the metropolitan region where 32.0% occupy this bracket.
-Housing affordability pressures are severe, with only 83.3% of income remaining after housing costs, ranking at the 32nd percentile.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that income in Swan View - Greenmount - Midvale SA2 is approximately average nationally.
+The median income is $53,363 and the average income stands at $65,061.
+In comparison, Greater Perth's median income is $58,380 with an average of $78,020.
+Based on Wage Price Index growth of 14.2% since financial year 2022, current estimates for Swan View - Greenmount - Midvale would be approximately $60,941 (median) and $74,300 (average) as of September 2025.
+According to the 2021 Census, household, family, and personal incomes in Swan View - Greenmount - Midvale rank modestly, between the 32nd and 37th percentiles.
+Income distribution data shows that 30.4% of residents (4,465 people) fall into the $1,500 - $2,999 bracket, similar to the metropolitan region where 32.0% occupy this bracket.
+Housing affordability pressures are severe in Swan View - Greenmount - Midvale, with only 83.3% of income remaining, ranking at the 32nd percentile.

 Frequently Asked Questions - Income